top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/20_probability_basics.md

 ## Random Variables {#random_variables}

 The key underlying concept in probabilistic theory is that of an *event*, which is the output of a random trial.
-For example, the result of a coin flip turning up HEADS, or the result of rolling a die turning up the number "4".
+Examples of an event include the result of a coin flip turning up HEADS or the result of rolling a die turning up the number "4".

 \begin{definition}[Random Variable]\label{def:random_variable}
 A  (either discrete or continuous) variable that can take on any value that corresponds to the feasible output of a random trial.